-The West Virginia legislature recently passed a bill that will significantly roll back regulation enacted by the Aboveground Storage Tank Act, which was passed last year after a chemical spill from an old aboveground storage tank contaminated the drinking water supply for more than 300,000 people in the state’s capitol, Charleston.
+The West Virginia legislature recently passed a bill that will significantly roll back regulation enacted by the Aboveground Storage Tank Act, which was passed last year after a chemical spill from an old aboveground storage tank contaminated the drinking water supply for more than 300,000 people in the state’s capital, Charleston.
 West Virginia governor Earl Ray Tomblin has signed the bill into law.

 Changes to Storage Tank Regulations